Shubham1965/InverseKinematics7dof/ReadMe.md

 - **Null-Space Projection**: The null-space matrix 𝑁 allows for movements that do not affect the primary task.
 This is used to optimize secondary objectives, such as keeping joint angles away from limits.

 - **Secondary Objective**: A simple gradient descent towards the middle of the joint range helps avoid joint limits.
-The secondary objective term xxxxx can be adjusted according to the specific requirements of your application.
+The secondary objective term $\alpha q_{diff}$ can be adjusted according to the specific requirements of your application.

 - **Joint Limit Enforcement**: After each iteration, the joint angles are clamped to ensure they stay within the specified limits.